chocolate-doom/chocolate-doom/README.md

  * `IDMUS00` restarts the current music (new in 5.1).
  * `VERSION` shows the engine version, build date and SDL version (new in 5.1).

-## Compatibility

- * Savegames saved by Crispy Doom are still **compatible with Vanilla Doom**, but are **not identical** anymore to the files that Vanilla Doom would have saved.
-This is caused by several reasons:
-   * By default, Crispy Doom writes savegames in an **extended format** that stores additional game state information past the end-of-file marker of the original savegame format.
-Vanilla and Chocolate Doom are still able to read savegames in this format but are not able to write it.
-Writing savegames in the extended format can be disabled by setting the `crispy_extsaveg` key to `0` in `crispy-doom.cfg`.
-   * In order to distinguish NRFTL levels from regular Doom 2 levels, Crispy Doom uses the `gameepisode` variable, which is used in Doom 1 to distinguish between the game episodes but is hitherto unused in Doom 2.
-   * Crispy Doom preserves the `mobj->target` and `mobj->tracers` fields of map objects when saving a game by replacing their contents with specific indices.
-These indices are then converted back to the corresponding pointers when the game is restored again.
-In Vanilla and Chocolate Doom, however, the contents of the `mobj->target` and `mobj->tracers` fields are disregarded and overwritten with `NULL`.
-   * Furthermore, Crispy Doom saves thinkers for active platforms in stasis.

- * If you are going to share savegames between Crispy Doom and Chocolate Doom, make sure to load all PWADs with the `-merge` parameter in the latter.

- * The Crispy HUD is displayed when `blocksize == 12`, which isn't supported by Chocolate Doom.
-To retain config file compatibility, quit the game with any other view size.

- * The "flipped levels" and "SSG available in Doom 1" features introduced in Crispy Doom 1.3 are considered strictly **experimental**!
-They may produce savegames, demo files or netgames that are not compatible with Chocolate Doom, Vanilla Doom or previous versions of Crispy Doom at all.
-Furthermore, the `SPECHITS` cheat introduced in Crispy Doom 1.5 may leave a map in a completely inconsistent state and games saved after using it may even cause Vanilla to crash by exceeding static limits.

 ## Download

 Binaries for Windows XP / Vista / 7 / 8.1 / 10 (both x86 and x64 editions) are available here: